tatsumoto-ren/tatsumoto-ren.github.io/blog/yomichan-and-epwing-dictionaries.md

 ### Custom CSS for Kanji Dictionaries

-Yomichan's kanji dictionary viewer contains a lot of redundant information, such as duplicated tags, stroke order diagrams and empty table rows for each entry.
+Rikaitan's kanji dictionary viewer contains a lot of redundant information, such as duplicated tags, stroke order diagrams and empty table rows for each entry.
 To make the kanji entries more concise when using multiple kanji dictionaries, you can add some CSS rules.